sematext/terraform-provider-sematext/docs/resources/sematext_monitor_awselb.md

 * `aws_secret_key` - (optionl) is not present set from env AWS_SECRET_ACCESS_KEY
 * `aws_fetch_frequency` - (required) one of MINUTE|FIVE_MINUTES|FIFTEEN_MINUTES.
 * `aws_region` - (optional) if not present withh set from env AWS_REGION.

+## Outputs

+* `id` - The app id.
+Provided on creation and used in terraform destroy operations.
+* `token` - On creation of the resource an app-token is generated for re-use in configuration of collection agents.